-To achieve the building’s unique façade, the project required a new and innovative glazing and enclosure system.
+To achieve the building’s façade, the project required a new and innovative glazing and enclosure system.
 A complex façade such as this comes with multiple design and logistical challenges.
-To address these challenges and ensure that the project will be completed on schedule and within budget, the façade needed to be procured from a manufacturer in South Korea.
-As a result, our team has been extensively involved in the procurement process.
-So far, our team has performed quality assurance reviews of the performance mock-up and testing, and of the manufacturing plant during production, to ensure that the façade products will meet the project team’s expectations.
+To address these challenges and ensure that the project stayed on schedule and within budget, the façade was procured from an off-shore manufacturer.
+As a result, our team was extensively involved in the procurement process.
+We performed quality assurance reviews of the performance mock-up and testing, and of the manufacturing plant during production to ensure that the façade products met the project team’s expectations.

-Our team’s ability to create an ongoing relationship with the manufacturer has been a significant aspect of the project’s production success to date.
-We were present during the development, testing, and manufacturing stages to provide quality assurance and to support the manufacturer’s development of quality control processes.
-We also managed the design and construction of a performance mock-up of the enclosure system to illustrate the standard that is required to be met during construction.
+The strong relationship our team developed with the manufacturer was paramount to the success of this project.
+Our team was present during the development, testing, and manufacturing stages to provide quality assurance and support the manufacturer’s development of quality control processes.
+We also managed the design and construction of a performance mock-up of the enclosure system to illustrate the standard requirements for the construction stage.

 Date: